IanMwai/resume-builder/README.md

-# Resume Builder – LaTeX + AI
+# Resume Builder – LaTeX + AI [Technically and attempt at Vibe coding]

 A fun side project I did to automate the tedious task of manually editing resumes, especially those crafted in LaTeX.
 This React-based web application lets you easily rebuild, manage, and store resumes, leveraging Firebase for authentication and cloud storage and Google's Gemini AI to intelligently tailor resume content to job descriptions.
+I built it from scratch using Gemini CLI - when I conceived this idea, it had just come out and I wanted to test its capability.

 ---